LouisYLWang/Sync-Sofa/readme.md

 ### Options page

-There are two ways to visit options page.
+There are two ways to visit the options page.

 1. Right click `Sync Sofa` extension, choose `Options`.
-2. Left click `Sync Sofa` extension, choose `Setting` icon in popup page.
+2. Left click `Sync Sofa` extension, choose `Setting` icon in the popup page.

 Your webpage should be like this: